mjhads/UI-practice/README.md

 Before you begin to work on any of the bulk of the project please do the following:

-1. Fork the project.
+1. Fork the project. -check
-2. Add me as a collaborator under the repo settings.
+2. Add me as a collaborator under the repo settings. -check
-3. Clone your forked copy to your local machine.
+3. Clone your forked copy to your local machine. -check
-4. `cd` into the cloned directory and run `code .` to open VSC
+4. `cd` into the cloned directory and run `code .` to open VSC -check
-5. run `git checkout -b YOUR-NAME`
+5. run `git checkout -b YOUR-NAME` -check

-   it should then tell you that you created a new branch and should have switched you over to it
+   it should then tell you that you created a new branch and should have switched you over to it -check

 6. edit the index.html in VSC and add the meta viewport tag and save the file
 7. run `git add .`